epe105/devsecops-workshop/README.md

 - copy over you ssh key into the /keys folder and set the permission to 400
 - the Update your configuration aws.example.env and aws.example.yml in the vars/ folder
 - run the ansible playbook using the devsecops-playbook-run.sh script
+- manually restart your OpenShift Environment after the playbook run
 $ ./devsecops-playbook-run.sh script

 ## Help